versus-systems/tracker-web/README.md

 There is a small Cucumber feature suite set up with several features described.

-* `bin/cucumber` - Run the cucumber features in another terminal
+* `npm run test-feature` - Run the cucumber features

 ### Interacting with the system